Primates in Uganda

 Primates are animals that to some degree retain a primitive body plan which they share with other unrelated arboreal mammals such as squirrels, tree shrews, and possums.
 Primates are long-backed and short-necked with five-fingered, clinging hands and feet.
 The forearms are linked to the chest by collar bones and the head has forward-oriented eyes and a short flexible neck.
 Owing to their locomotive techniques, primates have developed specialized features e.g. relatively slow and careful climbers have a powerful grip on their hands and feet while fast branch runners have long tails for balance, long flexible backs, narrow hands and fingers, small thumbs, and well developed bi-focal vision which helps them assess distance and space.

-Primates feed on a variety of ripe and soft fruits while flowers, nectar, buds, young and mature leaves supplement their diet.
-As a result of feeding on various large quantities of food, it has led to early specialization of lineages.
+Primates feed on a variety of ripe and soft fruits while flowers, nectar, buds, and young and mature leaves supplement their diet.
+As result of feeding on various large quantities of food, it has led to early specialization of lineages.
 Primates have a weak sense of smell which can be attributed to a high sense of touch and vision as a means of exploring and surviving in a world of branches.
 In Africa, the primates are sub-divided in the order of apes and old monkeys which further sub-divides into other classes as it is shown below;

 On average, a female chimpanzee weighs 30kg while a male one is between 26 and 40kg.